-What Qualifies as Pain and Suffering?
+Q: What Qualifies as Pain and Suffering?

-Pain and suffering in legal circles describe both the physical and emotional injuries suffered by a victim after a crash.
+A: Pain and suffering in legal circles describe both the physical and emotional injuries suffered by a victim after a crash.
 Any substantial mental anguish or physical pain that a victim suffers following an accident can qualify as pain and suffering, eligible for settlement.

-Most injured victims receive their settlement funds within six weeks from the end of negotiations.
+A: Most injured victims receive their settlement funds within six weeks from the end of negotiations.
 However, delays can happen depending on the severity of injuries suffered and the complexity of the claim.

 Our highly experienced injury attorneys can help you recover losses resulting from a motor vehicle car accident.
 We care about our clients and provide exceptional help so that you focus on recovery.